-To facilitate these journeys, marketers will need to leverage big data to better understand customers, predict their behaviors (like the need to buy a house) and communicate with them directly.
+To facilitate these journeys, marketers will leverage big data to better understand customers, predict their behaviors (like the need to buy a house) and communicate with them directly.
 This means marketers will increasingly collect unstructured data from the online activities of the population and then analyze it to execute targeted digital engagement strategies.
 For example, someone conducting online searches and sharing content about planning a wedding may well indicate the future purchase of a home…which is useful data for any mortgage lender or real estate broker to act upon.

-Here are 4 absolutely critical focus areas for marketers in the mortgage industry:
+Here are 4 critical focus areas for marketers in the mortgage industry:

 - Focus on UX (user experience) and CX (customer experience): In today’s digital world, it doesn’t matter if you’re a Baby Boomer or Millennial, people of all ages have been “trained” to expect more from their interactions with a company than ever before.
 Therefore, marketers need to think beyond communications and sales support in the traditional sense and pay special attention to the experience both “users” and “customers” have with their company, making it as smooth and intuitive as you can imagine.
 According to Gartner’s “CMO Spend Survey 2015-2016: Digital Marketing Comes of Age,” 56% of respondents stated “customer experience” was among their top 5 priorities.